xelaxefensor/kuro-black/README.md

 ## Description

-Wake up your pc with Kuro the cat
-Now with black background
+Wake up your pc with Kuro the cat.
+Now with black background.

 Mod of [kuro](https://github.com/bouteillerAlan/kuro) by [bouteillerAlan](https://github.com/bouteillerAlan)